LoganYangBo/Hand_Gesture_Controlled_Video_Game/README.md

 	After we figure out the background, we bring our hand in to let the system know that our hand is the new entry in the background, which means it becomes the foreground object.
 After calculating the background model by using the running average, we use the current frame to save the foreground objects (which is our hand) and the background.
 We calculate the absolute difference between the background model and the current frame (with our hand) to get the difference image that accommodates the newly added foreground object (which is our hand).

 ### -Thresholds
 To get the hand area from this differential image, we need to threshold this differential image so that only our hand area is visible and the background is painted black.
 Below is a image of all the steps above.
 ![image](https://user-images.githubusercontent.com/36163586/178886911-66b1985b-29c5-4991-b8ec-826a6cf17ccf.png)
 Fig.1.
 Flow diagram to get binary value image.

 ### -Contour Extraction
 After thresholding the difference image, we find the contours in the generated image.
 The largest outline is thought to be our hands.
 So, you must make sure that your hand occupies the majority of the region in the frame.
 The result image is below.
-The following is the algorithm implementation process:

-NBD: starting from the boundary point (i, j), a boundary can be obtained by using the boundary tracking algorithm, and each newly found boundary B can be assigned a new unique number.
+The following is the algorithm implementation process:NBD: starting from the boundary point (i, j), a boundary can be obtained by using the boundary tracking algorithm, and each newly found boundary B can be assigned a new unique number.
 NBD represents the number of the current tracked boundary.

-Choose one of the following:

-If fi, j = 1 and fi, j-1 = 1, as described in Fig. 2A, then (i, j) is the starting point of the outer boundary, NBD += 1, (i2, j2)  (i, j-1).
-If fi, j >= 1 and ji, j+1 = 0, as described in Fig.2b, then (i, j) is the start point of the hole boundary, NBD += 1, (i2, j2)  (i, j-1).
 <img width="202" alt="image" src="https://user-images.githubusercontent.com/36163586/178886943-e2eeb3fa-018f-4f42-b4fa-ade6a645668e.png">
 Fig.2.
 The condition of the border following starting point (i, j) for an outer border (a) and a hole border (b).

-Any other cases, go to the step (3).

-Starting from the boundary starting point (i, j), press (2.1) to (2.5) for boundary tracking.

-(2.1) With (i, j) as the center and (i2, j2) as the starting point, search clockwise for non-zero-pixel points in the 4-neighborhood of (i, j).
-If a non-zero-pixel point is found, let (i1, j1) be the first non-zero-pixel point clockwise; Otherwise let fi, j = -NBD, then go to step (3).

-(2.2) (i2, j2)  (i1, j1), (i3, j3)  (i, j).

-(2.3) With (i3, j3) as the center, the next point of (i2, j2) in the counterclockwise direction is used as the starting point to find whether there is a non-zero pixel point in the 4-neighborhood of (i3, j3), so that (i4, j4) is the first non-zero pixel point in the counterclockwise direction.

-(2.4)
-(a) If (i3, j3 + 1) is the pixel already checked in (3.3) and is 0 pixel, then fi3, j3  -NBD
-(b) If (i3, j3) is not the 0 pixel point already checked in (3.3), and fi3, j3 = 1, then fi3, j3  NBD.
-(c) Any other cases, do not change fi3, j3.

-(2.5) If (i4, j4) = (i, j) and (i3, j3) = (i1, j1), (back to the starting point of the border), then go to step (3); Otherwise, let (i2, j2)  (i3, j3), (i3, j3)  (i4, j4), then go to step (2.3).

 Raster scanning continues from point (i, j+1).
 End when the bottom right vertex of the image is scanned.